 - 87 molded in gray

 1/320 Scale.
-Highly detailed kit which comes from the classic Revell tooling now owned by Atlantis.
-Measures 16 inches long when complete.
+Highly detailed kit, Measures 16 inches long when complete.
 Decals included for Forrest Sherman, Turner Joy and Edson destroyers.
 Flag Sheet.
 Skill level 2

 "The Destroyer will be there" said Admiral Nimitz about the fleet of the future.
 No other ship, he believed, had such an assured place in the Navy.
 If there is a challenge to be met at sea, the USS Forrest Sherman will be quick to respond to the urgent plea: "Send the Destroyers!"